Corey Patterson: Baltimore Orioles

-Patterson was traded by the Cubs to the Orioles on January 9, 2006, for Class-A Minor league players Nate Spears and Carlos Perez.
-On February 10, 2007 Patterson signed a 1-year deal worth $4.3 million to avoid arbitration.
+Patterson was traded by the Cubs to the Orioles on January 9, 2006, for minor league players Nate Spears and Carlos Perez.
+On February 10, 2007, Patterson signed a 1-year deal worth $4.3 million to avoid arbitration.
 In his first of two years with the Orioles, he batted .276 with 16 home runs and 53 RBI.
 He also stole 45 bases, which ranked third in the American League.
 Patterson's contract was not renewed after the 2007 season.

 Cincinnati Reds

 On March 3, 2008, the Cincinnati Reds signed Patterson to a minor league contract.
 At the end of Spring training, he was added to the 40-man roster.
 Dusty Baker, manager of the Reds and Patterson's manager in Chicago, was instrumental in signing Patterson.
 Baker often voiced his opinion on Patterson saying he thought Patterson is still a developing player.

 Patterson was invited to the Reds' spring training camp, and he started the 2008 season in center field for Cincinnati.
 Platooning with utility man Ryan Freel, Patterson began the season well.
-Gradually his average deteriorated, culminating in an 0–8 performance during Cincinnati's 18-inning loss to San Diego on May 25.
+Gradually his average deteriorated, culminating in an 0-for-8 performance during Cincinnati's 18-inning loss to San Diego on May 25.
 The following day top outfield prospect Jay Bruce was called up from the Triple-A Louisville Bats to start in center field, demoting Patterson to the Reds' bench.
 On May 28, Patterson accepted a reassignment to Triple-A Louisville.
-The demotion lasted only one week, however, when Patterson was recalled to replace Ryan Freel, who went to the disabled list with a strained right hamstring on June 4.
+The demotion lasted only one week, however, when Patterson was recalled to replace Freel, who went to the disabled list with a strained right hamstring on June 4.
 Patterson ended the season with a .205 batting average and .238 OBP.

 Washington Nationals

 On December 18, 2008, Patterson signed a minor league contract with an invitation to spring training with the Washington Nationals.

 Due to Josh Willingham being placed on the bereavement list, Patterson had his contract purchased from the Triple-A Syracuse Chiefs on June 13, 2009.
 He hit .302, with six home runs and 23 RBIs in a 39 games with the Chiefs, but hit only .133 with 2 stolen bases in 5 games for the Nationals.
-He was reassigned to Triple-A on June 20, 2009.
-He was released by the Nationals on July 29, 2009.
+He was reassigned to Triple-A on June 20.
+He was released by the Nationals on July 29.

 Milwaukee Brewers

 Patterson signed a minor league contract with the Milwaukee Brewers on August 1, 2009.
-Patterson hit well with the AAA affiliate Nashville Sound, batting .331 with a .963 OPS over 29 games and 124 at-bats.
+Patterson hit well with the Triple-A Nashville Sounds, batting .331 with a .963 OPS over 29 games and 124 at-bats.
 However, he struggled with the parent club, where his BA, OBP, and SLG were all .071 over 11 games and 14 at-bats.

 Seattle Mariners

 Patterson signed a minor league contract with the Seattle Mariners on December 9, 2009.
-However, he opted out of his contract on March 31, 2010 after being informed he had not made the Major League team.
+However, he opted out of his contract on March 31, 2010, after being informed he had not made the major league team.